BLumia/mousePointerHelper/README.md

  So.. where are you? lol

  to build this application, you should have Qt 5.3.1 or a newer version of Qt.
- You can use the source code to do anything since i use WTFPL for this app(not include the cursor icon).
+ You can use the source code to do anything since i use [WTFPL](http://www.wtfpl.net/about/) for this app(<b>not</b> include the cursor icon).
 Of course, if you credit me, i will be happy.

 ##Other info?